theebruv/suchatra/server/README.md

 ## Using the REST API

-You can access the REST API of the server using the following endpoints:
+You can access the REST API of the server by opening `http://localhost:4000/docs` in your browser.